• ECTS

 Application process

-Application via e-candidat red Faculty of Sciences-Licences > Professional Licence > LP Perfumes, Aromas
+Application via e-candidat rouge Faculty of Science—Bachelor's degrees > Professional bachelor's degree > LP Perfumes, Flavors

 2- Selection for an interview

-3- Favourable opinion: your application has been accepted into the program.
-You must confirm within one week.
+3- Positive response: your application has been accepted for the training program.
+You must confirm your acceptance within one week.

-Final registration in LProPAC for the Flavors and Fragrances program is done at the Faculty of Science.
+Final registration for the Aromas and Perfumes program in LProPAC is done at the Faculty of Science.

 Read more